Eden said "I think I'm gonna move to California." And so she did.

 The video was from the perspective of someone driving.
 To me, it felt like Eden's perspetive as she drove off to California.
 It was the exact spark I needed.

 Later on in the story I was working on the set below.
 It connected with Lost in Hollywood which connected with Eden in stories I'm yet to post.
+The quote seemed to belong here again as the shape on the left canvas echoed the one on that first trip to Hollywood.

 When I flipped one panel, Atlas was dropping the twins to earth.
 It became Eden's origin story.
 The moment she left her own Jackson--her cosmic twin.
 The quote from Benny's kick drum became a conversation.